Skip to content

 Installing Redis Database on Your System

-Installing Redis is easy and essential for Project Management on GitHub using Redis for Issue Tracking.
+Installing Redis is easy for Project Management on GitHub using Redis for Issue Tracking.
 Follow these simple steps to get Redis up and running:

 sudo apt-get update